 It’s not easy to deal with anger and pain and the feeling that you were wronged so much, but if you think before you do anything—think about the impact your actions will have, you might think again.

-I truly hope this blog post will help prevent hurt to kids of divorcing parents.
+I truly hope this article will help prevent hurt to kids of divorcing parents.
 They don’t deserve to be punished because of their parent’s hate.
 On the contrary, this is the time to love them even more, to show them that there is still stability and love and trust in their family, not ugly, disgusting details of how their dad (or mom) was betrayed.
 Think carefully.
-Think about your kids.
+Think about your children.
 It’s the most important time in your life to not be selfish.

-Like this blog?
-Check out my post, “The Vindictive Ex.”
+Like this article?
+Check out, “The Vindictive Ex.”

 We agree.
 Keep children out of the all divorce matters, they are already going through enough.
 Thanks for sharing such a great article Jackie!

 Still Trying to Forgive

 Didn’t the spouse that committed adultery CHOOSE to involve the kids?
 They made a conscious choice to destroy the family.
 The kids (in my case 31 and 33) are not to know the facts surrounding their father’s six year affair while married to their mother?
 The fact that he became a compulsive gambler and squandered thousands on gambling and the affair, while watching their mother cook, garden and hold down a full time job (all while being lied to)?
 As adults, as hurtful as it may be, it is important to understand the character of their father.
 No, I am not looking for sympathy, but, please do not blame me for what has happened!
 Facts are facts and they cannot be changed.

 No one is blaming you.
 The point of the article is to encourage parents not to talk about the divorce to the kids.
 THe kids (especially adults) will draw their own conclusions.
 Believe me, they know what’s going on.
 You don’t have to tell them.
 Kids (people) are very perceptive and they know so much more than the parents think.